 Project your unique idea of success

-“I think us women have the ability to open, share and express our thoughts and feelings to one another, which I find important when it comes to handling challenges, ” Pamela, who used to work at an architecture firm shares.
-Despite various hurdles faced in the past and armed with determination, Pamela carved a different path for herself and projected her image of success as an architectural designer.
-“I am most passionate about exploring and experimenting with different subjects, form and materials,” she says.
+“I think we women have the ability to open, share and express our thoughts and feelings to one another, which I find important when it comes to handling challenges, ” Pamela, who used to work at an architecture firm, shares.
+Despite various hurdles faced in the past, and armed with determination, Pamela carved a different path for herself and projected her image of success as an architectural designer.
+“I am most passionate about exploring and experimenting with different subjects, forms and materials,” she says.
 For those who love details as much as Pamela does, the Canon LV-HD420 projector offers full HD resolution for the projection of sharper and clearer images.

 Let go of your inhibitions and let your work speak for itself

-For travel photographer, Acacia, the perception that women should be tied to familial responsibilities — especially in Asia — is still strong.
-But she’s focused on proving that women can be both if they choose to.
+Travel photographer Acacia acknowledges that the perception that women should be tied to familial responsibilities — especially in Asia — is still strong.
+But she’s focused on proving that women can nurture a family and pursue a career at the same time if they choose to.
 “I've allowed my work and my ethics to speak for themselves, and this has allowed me to pursue projects that I enjoy,” she shares.
 More than that, her passion has led her to understand herself and others better, inching her closer to her idea of success.
 “I've photographed both beautiful and devastating landscapes with the help of the Canon EOS R digital camera, met people from across the spectrum — people living in the echelons of luxury resorts and refugees trying to survive in their makeshift tents.
 Having all these experiences made me feel more connected with humanity.”

 Support and unite as women